Dependent development is a central

 through prices-produce economic outcomes similar to those produced by the political

-"dependent development" position, namely, that countries which are more
+many cases, a "dependent development" position, namely, that countries which are

-"dependent" on industrialized nations for the direction and velocity of their
+more "dependent" on industrialized nations for the direction and velocity of

 Dependent Development and Regional Integration: A Critical Examination of